-The Offering.
-We are offering \$750,000,000 aggregate principal amount of Jubilee Fixed Rate Bonds (Fifth Series).
-We are offering bonds of five maturity periods: 1-Year Jubilee Fixed Rate Bonds, 2-Year Jubilee Fixed Rate Bonds, 3-Year Jubilee Fixed Rate Bonds, 5-Year Jubilee Fixed Rate Bonds and 10-Year Jubilee Fixed Rate Bonds.
+The Offer ing.
+We are offering \$1,000,000,000 aggregate principal amount of Jubilee Fixed Rate Bonds (Sixth Series).
+We are offering bonds of the following classes:

+- Jubilee Fixed Rate Bonds: 1-Year Jubilee Fixed Rate Bonds, 2-Year Jubilee Fixed Rate Bonds, 3-Year Jubilee Fixed Rate Bonds, 5-Year Jubilee Fixed Rate Bonds and 10-Year Jubilee Fixed Rate Bonds. - Jubilee Fixed Rate Financing Bonds: 1-Year Jubilee Fixed Rate Financing Bonds, 2-Year Jubilee Fixed Rate Financing Bonds, 3-Year Jubilee Fixed Rate Financing Bonds, 5-Year Jubilee Fixed Rate Financing Bonds and 10-Year Jubilee Fixed Rate Financing Bonds. - Maccabee Fixed Rate Bonds: 1-Year Maccabee Fixed Rate Bonds, 2-Year Maccabee Fixed Rate Bonds, 3-Year Maccabee Fixed Rate Bonds and 10-Year Maccabee Fixed Rate Bonds.

 The bonds are direct, unconditional and general obligations of the State of Israel.
 We pledge our full faith and credit for the due and punctual payment of principal and accrued interest, as well as for the due and timely performance of all of our obligations with respect to the bonds.
 The terms of the bonds are as follows:

 Denominations.

-You may buy each bond in a minimum denomination of \$25,000 (and integral multiples of \$5,000 in excess of \$25,000).
+- You may buy each Jubilee Fixed Rate bond in a minimum denomination of \$25,000 (and integral multiples of \$5,000 in excess of \$25,000).
 In addition, if you have purchased a minimum of \$25,000 of bonds of a certain maturity period in a single purchase during the twelve (12) month period immediately preceding the additional purchase, you may purchase such additional bonds of the same maturity period in denominations of \$5,000 or integral multiples of \$5,000.
+Additional bonds must be registered in the same name as the bonds satisfying the minimum purchase requirement. - You may buy each Jubilee Fixed Rate Financing Bond in a minimum denomination of \$100,000 (and integral multiples of \$25,000 in excess of \$100,000). - You may buy each Maccabee Fixed Rate Bond in a minimum denomination of \$5,000 (and integral multiples of \$1,000 in excess of \$5,000).
+In addition, if you have purchased a minimum of \$5,000 of bonds of a certain maturity period in a single purchase during the twelve (12) month period immediately preceding the additional purchase, you may purchase such additional bonds of the same maturity period in denominations of \$1,000 or integral multiples of \$1,000.
 Additional bonds must be registered in the same name as the bonds satisfying the minimum purchase requirement.